Battle of Lumë: Beginning

 The size of the Serbian force is subject to debate.
 The 16,000 figure is mostly folkloric, and serves mostly for supporting the other folkloric number of 12,000 casualties.
 Sixteen thousand coincides to two groupings formed with "Šumadija 1" and "Drina" units, which hurried to reach the Adriatic from the right side of the White Drin.
 These fractions were engaged only partially in the combat, and missed the 15–17 and 18 November clashes of the second phase of the battle (13–18 November).
 During this phase, the number of Serbian soldiers and officers increased to 4,200, according to Serbian military reports, versus around 3,000 Albanians.
 The third phase of the war (18 November – 6 December) saw the involvement of the remainder of the "Šumadija 1" division, approximately 14,000, support by artillery personnel of 3,600.
 Including the second phase battalions which were severely damaged, the total number of the Serbian force equaled 21,800, excluding the paramilitary units.
-Elsie rounds the number to 20,000.
+Robert Elsie rounds the number to 20,000.

 To avoid any risks to the coastal units in the Drin Valley in Lumë, the Serbian army invaded the Lumë region and the provinces of Has, Vërrin, Opoja-Gora and ruthlessly struck down all resistance in order to disarm the Albanians.
 Faced with the invading Serb army, thousands of Albanian fighters from Lumë, Has, Vërrin, and Opojan Gora along with Albanians from Kosovo, began fighting the Serb army.
-In this case the highlands of Paštrik (where the provinces of Has and the Gjakova highlands lay), the Šar Mountains (Gjalicë, Pikllimes, Koretnik) became a natural fortresses for the Albanians.
+In this case the highlands of Pashtrik (where the provinces of Has and the Gjakova highlands lay), the Šar Mountains (Gjalicë, Pikllimes, Koretnik) became a natural fortresses for the Albanians.
 Given the geo-strategic position, Albanian troops were deployed fronting the Highland of Gjakova, Has, Qafe Zhur, Sharr, and Opoja.
 The organizations of the Albanian resistance were led by Baftjar Doda, Xhafer Doda, Ramadan Zaskoci, Ramadan Cejku, Isjan Lika, Islam Spahija, Elez Isufi, Hoxha Mehmedi, Osman Lita, Cen Daci, Bajram Gjana, Jemin Gjana, Dervish Bajraktari, Muhtar Nika, Necip Bilali, Sylë Elezi, Ahmet Qehaja, and others.

 Events

 Given the geo-strategic position, the Albanian troops were deployed fronting: Gjakova highland (Qafë Morinë - Qafë Prush); Has (Planejë - Gorozhup); Qafë Zhur; Vërri (Billushë - Jeshkovë - Lybeqevë - Lez); Sharr (Gur i Zi); and Opojë (Llapushnik gorge).
-The organizations of the Albanian resistance were done by Ramadan Zaskoci, Ramadan Çejku, Qazim Lika, Islam Sali Spahija, Hoxhe Mehmed, Osman Lita, Cen Daci, Bajram Things, Dervish Nezir Bajraktari, Muhtar Nika, Nexhip Aga Bilali, Sylë Elezi, Ahmet Ilaz Qehaja, Jemin Gjana, Elez Isufi, Suf Xhelili, Baftjar Doda and Xhafer Doda from Tejmalla, Diber, Bajram Curri from Gjakova highland, Sali Bajraktari from Has, Sheh Hasan Prizreni, Jahja Sait Sahiti from Kuki of Opoja, Kapllan Opoja, Nail Hyseni, Dani Rapça, Esat Berisha, Abdul Osmani, and Arif Krusa.

 To prevent the Serbian troops from crossing to the other side of White Drin, the Albanians organized an ambush in the villages of Shalqin, Domaj, and Gjinaj.
 The Lumë forces numbered approximately 4,000 people, while the Dibra forces totaled about 600.